Around 30% of all accidents involve drivers driving for work; this increases to more than 50% if you count people

 Tailgating is the second most common cause of accidents in New Zealand

 A study by the Department of Labour found that on average one in four work vehicles was involved in some kind of accident each year and that the hidden cost of a vehicle accident was $121,286 (find out why here.)

 There are around 600,000 commercial vehicles in New Zealand (heavy vehicles, vans and buses), plus 15% of cars are used for work – that means a lot of drivers are on the road every day driving for work.

 The average driver who drives for work does three times as many kilometres per year as a driver that doesn’t drive for work (30,000 vs 10,000).

 In the UK around 27% of all trips are driving as part of work, and 26% is driving to and from work; we don’t have New Zealand figures, but would imagine they align.

 Around half of all vehicles sold new in New Zealand start their life on a commercial fleet.
 Many get sold into private ownership later, therefore the safer the commercial fleet, the safer the private fleet becomes.

-In 2008, the Insurance Council of New Zealand reported that companies claimed over $400,000,000 for commercial vehicle crashes.
+In 2008, the Insurance Council of New Zealand reported that companies claimed over $400,000,000 for commercial vehicle crashes in just one year.

 Reducing your chance of becoming a statistic